GCTC-NTGC/gc-digital-talent/documentation/linux-setup.md

 ## Postgresql

-We'll need the PostrgeSQL client to build the database.
-Let's install it from the regular repository.
+We'll need the PostrgeSQL client to build the database schema.
+Install it from the regular Ubuntu repository.

 ```
 sudo apt-get install postgresql-client